- My LS

 - limitation – extensions of limitation periods where mediation is agreed in cross-border disputes (through amendment of pre-existing legislation)

-Brexit will affect laws around confidentiality, enforceability and limitation periods, as the UK government brought forward a statutory instrument repealing the 2011 Regulations that implemented the EU Mediation Directive.
+Brexit has affected laws around confidentiality, enforceability and limitation periods, as the UK government brought forward a statutory instrument repealing the 2011 Regulations that implemented the EU Mediation Directive.

-The Cross-Border Mediation (EU Directive) (EU Exit) Regulations 2019 were made on 1 March 2019 and will come into effect on 1 January 2021.
+The Cross-Border Mediation (EU Directive) (EU Exit) Regulations 2019 were made on 1 March 2019 and came into effect on 1 January 2021.

-Article 69 of the Withdrawal Agreement sets out the circumstances in which EU law will apply in the case of ongoing procedures (with mediation covered within this).
+Article 69 of the Withdrawal Agreement sets out the circumstances in which EU law applies in the case of ongoing procedures (with mediation covered within this).

-On 1 January 2021, the 2011 Regulations and associated changes to the Civil Procedure Rules, listed above, will be repealed.
+On 1 January 2021, the 2011 Regulations and associated changes to the Civil Procedure Rules, listed above, were repealed.

 The only exceptions to this occur where (before the end of the transition period) the court invites or orders the parties to use mediation or the parties agree to mediation.

 The UN Convention on International Settlement Agreements Resulting from Mediation (Singapore Convention on Mediation) came into force on 12 September 2020.
-Neither the UK nor the EU are signatories, so Brexit will have no effect in this area.
+Neither the UK nor the EU are signatories, so Brexit has no effect in this area.